Surge of early voting in Va.’s largest county means a long wait for some voters

 Voter advocates say the waits are harder on lower-income residents who must take time away from work or find a babysitter to be able to cast a ballot.
-Meanwhile, many voters are sticking it out — settling in for a wait with lawn chairs, snacks or books.
+Meanwhile, many voters are sticking it out — settling in for a wait with lawn chairs, snacks and books.

-Mazin Abdelgader waited for two hours Thursday to cast his ballot at an early voting site in southeast Fairfax.
+Mazin Abdelgader waited for two hours Thursday to cast his ballot at an early-voting site in southeast Fairfax.
 His wife stayed home with their three children, with hopes of voting on Friday.

-“We’ve been literally for the past three weeks trying to attempt to vote,” Abdelgader, 34, said.
+“We’ve been literally for the past three weeks trying to attempt to vote,” said Abdelgader, 34.
 “We’d pass by every day and kind of check out the line but realize that it’s just busy every day.”

 County election officials say the large turnouts for in-person early voting reflect the high interest in the contest between President Trump and former vice president Joe Biden and the doubts over the security of mail-in ballots that Trump has fostered without evidence.